valancej/openshift-install/3.11/anchore-enterprise/README.md

 deployment "tiller" created
 ```

+**Note:** Set HELM_VERSION to your installed version of Helm.

 ## Anchore Helm Chart

-Anchore maintains a [Helm chart] to simplify the software installation process.
+Anchore maintains a [Helm chart](https://github.com/helm/charts/tree/master/stable/anchore-engine) to simplify the software installation process.
 An Enterprise installation of the chart will include the following:

 - Anchore Enterprise Software
 - PostgreSQL (9.6.2)